UA-NASA-Robotics/Roobot-Over-IP/ROS/interface/Actuator.md

 -   Inputs:
     -   uint8 `sub_device_id` - The sub-device ID of the actuator to control.
     -   Sensor msgs JointState:
-        -   float `position` - The position to move to in m.
+        -   float[0] `position` - The position to move to in m.
-        -   float `velocity` - The maximum velocity to move at in m/s.
+        -   float[0] `velocity` - The maximum velocity to move at in m/s.
 -   Outputs:
     -   bool `success` - True if the position and velocity feedforward are valid and the actuator module has reached the desired position, false otherwise.
 -   Feedback:
     -   Sensor msgs JointState:
-        -   float `position` - The current position of the actuator module in m.
+        -   float[0] `position` - The current position of the actuator module in m.
-        -   float `velocity` - The current velocity of the actuator module in m/s.
+        -   float[0] `velocity` - The current velocity of the actuator module in m/s.

 ### Go to Relative Position ACT